 Consumers also said shopping was triggered by the need to replace existing products.
 Many consumers also said they wanted to upgrade to better products.

-Those are some of the highlights of the online BSC survey, conducted by the BSC’s long-time research partner, Fluent.
+Those are some of the highlights of the online BSC survey, conducted by the its long-time research partner, Fluent.

-“Sleep accessories are vital to adding comfort to the sleep experience,” notes Mary Helen Rogers, vice president of marketing and communications for the International Sleep Products Association, the BSC’s parent.
+“Sleep accessories are vital to adding comfort to the sleep experience,” notes Mary Helen Rogers, vice president of marketing and communications.
 “They also are a vital part of many mattress sales, so it is critical for mattress retailers to understand the dynamics that drive the purchase of sleep accessories.”